cybertaxonomy/cdm-dataportal/README.md

 **Strategy**: Inplace updating of the installation by making use of git and drush or composer.

+*THIS METHOD IS RECOMMENDED FOR MOST SITUATIONS**

-* Pro: Update of drupal and custom modules independent of what is provided by the instalation packe
+* Pro: Update of drupal and custom modules independent of what is provided by the instalation package.
-* Con: More complex procedure
+* Con: Initial preparation is more complex,

 #### Preparation